Jon-Biz/borkedmidi/README.md

 * Clone the repo
 * `npm i`
 * plug in a midi device
+  (this file will attempt to connect to device on port 0.
+If you need to point it to a different device, edit line 36 in `server.js`)
 * `node server.js`
 * navigate your browser to `localhost:3312`
 * bang on the midi keyboard for a while